ESLAMIKIA/Hotel-Reservation-System/README.md

     Manage users and their access
     View and approve/cancel bookings

-This system is built using Laravel (backend) and React (frontend) with SQL Server (SSMS) for database management. 🚀
+🚀This system is built using Laravel (backend) and React (frontend) with SQL Server (SSMS) for database management.

 # 🏨 Online Hotel Reservation System